Becoming a Georgia Baptist Church

 “The Georgia Baptist Convention is a living partnership of churches growing in grace, strengthening one another in faith and working together in obedience to the Great Commandment and the Great Commission of Jesus Christ.”

-At the 2011 Convention annual meeting, Georgia Baptists adopted 5 Smooth Stones or initiatives to reduce lostness in Georgia: Spiritual Renewal, Kingdom Generosity, Church Revitalization, Church Planting, and Authentic Evangelism.
+At the 2011 Convention annual meeting, Georgia Baptists adopted 5 Smooth Stones or initiatives to reduce lostness in Georgia: Spiritual Renewal, Kingdom Generosity, Church Revitalization, Church Planting, and Intentional Evangelism.
 Resources and more information are available at the5smoothstones.com.

 Churches are affiliated with the Southern Baptist Convention through their affiliation with the Georgia Baptist Convention.
 Through the Cooperative Program and affiliation with the Southern Baptist Convention, Georgia Baptist churches partner in missions across North America through the North American Mission Board and around the world through the International Mission Board and other ministries that extend the Gospel of Jesus Christ.